 Can you stop talking about it?

 Venting for 15 minutes can feel great.
 Venting for an hour+ doesn’t feel so great.
-You know why?
+Do you know why?
 Because after a certain amount of time (usually around 15 minutes or so), the whole thing becomes unproductive.

 It’s no longer a healthy release.
 Instead, you’re picking at a wound, making yourself feel worse and making the entire situation seem even bigger than it is.